Using portable data types

 in the target database.
 This includes simple types like floating point numbers,

-as well as complex data types like INTERVAL
+as well as complex data types like INTERVAL.
+Numbers may

 cause rounding or overflow problems, because the values stored in the database